wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 - Here you can use the JQuery `.html()` function i.e. `$('#cats').html( data )`

 X> ###Exercise
-X>
 X> - Update the population script by adding in the following categories: `Pascal`, `Perl`, `PHP`, `Prolog`, `PostScript` and `Programming`.
-X> These additional categories will make the demo of the inline category suggestion functionality more impressive :-).
+X> These additional categories will make the demo of the inline category suggestion functionality more impressive.

 ### Parameterise the Get Category List Function

-In this helper function we use a filter to find all the categories that start with the string supplied.
-The filter we use will be `istartwith`, this will make sure that it doesn't matter whether we use upper-case or lower-case letters.
-If it on the other hand was important to take into account whether letters was upper-case or not you would use `startswith` instead.
+In this helper function, we use a filter to find all the categories that start with the string supplied.
+The filter we use will be `istartwith`, this will make sure that it doesn't matter whether we use uppercase or lowercase letters.
+If it on the other hand was important to take into account whether letters was uppercase or not you would use `startswith` instead.

 {lang="python",linenos=off}
 	def get_category_list(max_results=0, starts_with=''):